RedTurtle/volto-feedback/README.md

     ...
 ```

 All exported components, actions and helpers can be directly customized using standard Volto customization pattern.
-This is the list of exported components
+This is the list of exported components:

 ```jsx
 export {